EHS Course Listing

 Topics will include OSHA requirements under 29 CFR 1926 Subpart M, housekeeping, floor and wall openings, stairways and stairway railings, ladders and scaffolds, fall arrest systems and limitations of safety equipment, controlled access zones, and fall protection plans.

-OSHA's Hazard Communication Standard 29 CFR 1910.1200 requires employers to develop a Written Hazard Communication Program for their employees and to inform and train them.
-This course provides an overview of the standard, Materials Safety Data Sheets (MSDS) collection and retention, proper storage procedures, labeling and placarding systems, employee training, and documentation.
+OSHA's Hazard Communication Standard 29 CFR 1910.1200 requires employers to develop a Written Hazard Communication Program for their employees and to inform and train them on the chemical hazards in the workplace.
+This course provides an overview of the standard, new GHS label elements and SDS format conforming to the United Nations Globally Harmonized System of Classification, Safety Data Sheets (SDS) collection and retention, in-house labeling, placarding systems, proper storage procedures, employee training, and documentation.

 OSHA regulations require all employers to document employee training and to keep records of employee injuries and illnesses.
-Topics are the revised standard for Occupational Injury & Illness documentation, Material Safety Data Sheets, training documentation, and OSHA posters and other required postings.
+A new final rule for recordkeeping requires some industries to submit electronic filings by July 1, 2017.
+Beginning in 2019, electronic filing must be completed by March 1.
+The new Electronic Filing rule will be covered in this course as well as the revised standard for Occupational Injury & Illness documentation, Safety Data Sheets, training documentation, and OSHA posters and other required postings.
 Record location, retention, and maintenance will also be covered.
 Participants will receive and learn how to use a self-audit checklist.
 This class is for human resource managers, safety managers, and those responsible for OSHA compliance.

 Selection and use of Personal Protective Equipment (PPE) is an important aspect of job safety.
 Topics include hazard assessment, types of protection such as safety glasses and respirators, training requirements, and PPE written programs.
 OSHA's recently adopted Fall Protection Standard is also discussed.